wbazant/markerAlignmentsPaper/paper.md

 *Step 2.
 (Marker clusters)*

-Cluster markers using the MCL algorithm with a number of shared queries for each pair of markers.
-For each taxon, classify each marker as "at least average" or "below average" based on identity in its marker cluster.
-Reject taxa for which half or more of the markers are below average.
+Cluster markers using the MCL algorithm with a number of multiply aligned reads for each pair of markers.
+Compute mean match identity for each marker cluster as well as for each individual marker, and use the values to classify each marker as "at least average in its marker cluster" or "below average in its marker cluster".

 *Step 3.
 (Taxon clusters)*

-Assign clusters to remaining taxa based on shared queries.
+Reject taxa for which half or more of the markers are below average in their marker clusters.
+Cluster the remaining taxa using the MCL algorithm with a number of multiply aligned reads for each pair of taxa.

 *Step 4.
 (Unambiguous hits)*

-Return taxa which have at least two different reads aligned to at least two markers, and average alignment identity of at least 97%.
+Report taxa which have at least two different reads aligned to at least two markers, and average alignment identity of at least 97%.
+Reject all other taxa in their taxon clusters.

 *Step 5.
 (Strong ambiguous hits)*

-For each taxon cluster with no unambiguous hits that has least four markers and eight reads, join names of taxa in the cluster, prepend "?", and report as one result.
+For each remaining taxon cluster that has least four markers and eight reads, join names of taxa in the cluster, prepend "?", and report as one result.

 ### Simulated samples with unknown species